-If you’re currently missing a tooth or several teeth, dental implants are an optional method to replacing teeth.
+If you’re currently missing a tooth or several teeth, dental implants are an optional method to replace teeth.

-- Endosteal, is the most commonly used dental implant type for patients.
-This is the process whereby an Australian Qualified and Registered dental surgeon inserts the post, otherwise known as an implant, into the jawbone of the patient.
-Shaped like screws and made from Titanium metal they are permanently fixed onto the patient to act like the root of a tooth.
+- Endosteal is the most commonly used dental implant type for patients.
+This is the process whereby an Australian Qualified and Registered dental surgeon inserts the post, otherwise known as an implant, into the patient’s jawbone.
+Shaped like screws and made from Titanium metal, they are permanently fixed onto the patient to act like the root of a tooth.

-- Subperiosteal, is ideal for patients that don’t have much height to their jawbone to accommodate the implant.
-Therefore the implant that consists of a framework made of metal, is positioned underneath the gum tissue and attaches to the jawbone.
-After the healing process has completed, the implant then becomes secure.
+- Subperiosteal is ideal for patients who don’t have much height to their jawbone to accommodate the implant.
+Therefore, the implant, consisting of a metal framework, is positioned underneath the gum tissue and attaches to the jawbone.
+After the healing process has been completed, the implant then becomes secure.